top of page

 investigation questions_namdo-01.png

 The Jeollanam-do Cultural Resources Division in South Korea sought to construct a history museum, containing the history and symbolism of the Namdo righteous army - citizen militia in Korean history who rose up in voluntary movements against foreign invasions.
-The project brief requested the creation of a complex cultural space situated in a historical park that harmonizes with the surrounding landscape and becomes a new catalyst for local cultural tourism.
-The client was interested in an open public building that is naturally connected visually and functionally with the surrounding environment of the external landscape to the interior by maximizing the potential of the topography of the mountain site.
+The competition brief requested the creation of a complex cultural space situated in a historical park that harmonizes with the surrounding landscape and becomes a new catalyst for local cultural tourism.
+The brief called for an open public building that is naturally connected visually and functionally with the surrounding environment of the external landscape to the interior, by maximizing the topographic potential of the mountain site.
 The museum itself is intended to promote and inherit the spirit of the Namdo Righteous Army by collecting and preserving their historical and cultural arifacts, and systematically researching and exhibiting them.

 As a repository of society’s collective memories, landscape can be seen both as the place of belonging and as the place of heroic struggle.
 Landscape bears the scars of past eras and past actions in physical form and in our conscience.
 Our proposal aims to heal the natural landscape and generate a site of collective cultural healing through the integration of museum and natural surroundings.
 The starting point for the project is the mountain, and its exalted place in Korea’s culture and patterns of land use.
 The mountain remains the most visible and emblematic bastion of undeveloped nature and a common destination for weekend.
 Reframing the mountain itself as a destination for healing and respite, the project aims to build an environment of immersion in natural surroundings through the integration of architecture and landscape, commemorating Jeollanam-do’s Righteous Armies and the place they protected.